russmckendrick/records/content/albums/we-the-collective-11647665/index.md

 ---
 title: "The Levellers - We The Collective"
-album_artist: "The Levellers"
+artist: "The Levellers"
-album_title: "We The Collective"
+album_name: "We The Collective"
 date: 2018-03-30
 release_id: "11647665"
 slug: "we-the-collective-11647665"
+hideSummary: true
 cover:
     image: "we-the-collective-11647665.jpg"
+    alt: "We The Collective by The Levellers"
+    caption: "We The Collective by The Levellers"
-tags: ["Rock", "Classical"]
+genres: ["Rock", "Classical"]
-hideSummary: true
+styles: ["Alternative Rock", "Acoustic", "Classic Rock"]
 ---

 ## Tracklisting